ltAldoRaine/Rick-And-Morty-Wiki-iOS/Readme.md

 ## Architecture

-The Rick and Morty Wiki App follows a clean architecture pattern using Swift and the MVVM (Model-View-ViewModel) design pattern.
+The Rick and Morty Wiki App follows a clean architecture using Swift and the MVVM (Model-View-ViewModel) architectural pattern.
 The Combine framework is employed for reactive programming, enhancing data flow and interaction.

 ## API